Joomla Review 0.00

 There you have it for our Joomla review.
 In our opinion, Joomla is arguably up with the greatest of free CMS there is.
 If you quickly browse through Joomla UK or other Joomla reviews, you’ll find positive feedback in favour of this platform.

-For less experienced hands who want to launch a site with less hassle, you can try Wix and explore more DIY web builder software with more user-friendly drag-and-drop editors.
+For less experienced hands who want to launch a site with less hassle, you should explore more DIY web builder software with more user-friendly drag-and-drop editors.
 Not only will you create intuitive and mobile-responsive sites, but you’ll also have more time focusing on your site than learning how to weave through the software.

 We advise that before you commit, test it out for yourself first!
 It’s completely free, so what do you have to lose?